First of all, thank you for supporting the CILIP Conference 2019.

-The CILIP Events team are here to help you make the most of your investment – not only at the Conference itself, but for months afterwards – and we have, with over 40 years’ experience between us, put together this Check List to offer some ideas on how you can do this.
+The CILIP Events team are here to help you make the most of your investment – not only at the Conference itself, but for months afterwards.
+We have put together this Check List to offer some ideas on how you can do this.

-> MARKETING CHECK LIST
+MARKETING CHECK LIST

 - Read the Exhibitor Manual carefully and fill out the order forms.